gualtar/gualtar.github.io/_posts/2019-09-30-Seniorcenter.md

 ![](https://live.staticflickr.com/65535/49064064751_121eabfd1f_z.jpg)

 I would later saw the vans running around picking up residents from their homes in the morning.
 Gultar was an rural parish.
 It's infrastructure is excellent.
 I would say it's better than that of the Yanbeiyuan, a community of professors of Beijing University in Beijing and Tianhuali, a community of professors in Tianjin.

+On my way, I also walk past many townhouses of the local villagers.
+The common traits of all of them are flowers.
+It's like waking on most expensive residential streets in San Francisco.
+Local people's love on flowers can never be overstated.